SestoAle/DeepCrawl/README.md

 * [License](#license)

 ## Installation
-You can try the Android version of the game downloading the apk at link CAMBIARE (link apk).
+You can try the Android version of the game downloading the apk at [link](https://drive.google.com/uc?export=download&confirm=LXxR&id=1Zrbnicqz6T4ty83Eo6fHZjRPPYXrFyA9).

 If you want to check the game code and test the DRL algorithms, first download the repository: